THE ROBOCOP SUIT|

 Where does the Chin guard go when RoboCop removes his helmet?

 In the first movie it was because the helmet did not fit over the Human face makeup.
-They had to cheat the scene
+They simply had to "cheat" the scene

-and shoot the helmet coming off from the back and they realized there was no
+and shoot the helmet coming off from the back, realizing there was no

-easy way to remove the chin piece.
+easy way to remove the chin piece it simply disappears.
 Paul Verhoeven also did not want to reveal the front

 of the face right away.
 He liked to slowly reveal things in the movie, first he